ohler55/slip-jet/README.md

  - nkeys
  - start server with multiple accounts

- - test callbacks by getting Any and asking for ns or js
-  - make client public

 - does client instance need to keep track of subscription?
  - so that the error callback with subscription can return the correct instance?